StellarFw/stellar-framework.com/src/guide/cluster.md

 api.redis.publish(payload)
 ```

-> Note: The `api.config.general.serverToken` allows authenticate the message in the cluster.
+> Note: The `api.config.general.serverToken` setting authenticates the message in the cluster.